Preserving Relationships With Collaborative Divorce

 Collaborative Divorce Illinois

 The process of Collaborative Divorce gives couples the ability to divorce in a way that preserves their relationships with children, extended family and friends.
-Collaborative Divorce avoids the courtroom in favor of an approach which brings together a team of professionals together to help restructure a relationship in an environment that fosters a cooperation and problem solving.
+Collaborative Divorce avoids the courtroom in favor of an approach which brings a team of professionals together to help restructure a relationship in an environment that fosters a cooperation and problem solving.

 Collaborative Divorce Maximizes Your Family's Privacy

-Court proceedings like hearings and trails are open to the public, meaning anyone can visit a courtroom and observe the proceedings.
+Court proceedings like hearings and trials are open to the public, meaning anyone can visit a courtroom and observe the proceedings.
 When it comes to families, children, financial matters, business interests, etc. it is in your best interests to keep those personal details private.
 Court filings are also public and with the rise in internet accessibility and electronic storage of documents, public access to the private details of you, your family and your business is readily available to those with a smartphone.

 Protecting your family's privacy is one of the most important advantages of Collaborative Divorce.
 Minimal paperwork is filed with the court, and the papers that are filed generally do not contain the detailed facts specific to the people involved in the case.
 The only time anyone appears in court in a Collaborative Divorce case is to present the Marital Settlement Agreement and Parenting Plan for the judge’s approval and signature.
 This process takes about ten minutes.